Telecommunications Services of Trinidad and Tobago: Internet services

 TSTT Internet Services include dial up service, wireless broadband service based on EVDO technology, and ADSL-based Broadband service.
 It's also the most expensive per Mbp/s in the country.
-TSTT also offers a variety of data solutions for the corporate sector including leased circuits, virtual private networks, frame relay services, and metro Ethernet service with speeds up to 1GB.
-In October 2007, TSTT introduced its ADSL2+ broadband internet service branded "Blink Broadband" with speeds up to 10Mbit/s.
+TSTT also offers a variety of data solutions for the corporate sector including leased circuits, virtual private networks, frame relay services, and metro Ethernet service with speeds up to 1 GB.
+In October 2007, TSTT introduced its ADSL2+ broadband internet service branded "Blink Broadband" with speeds up to 10 Mbit/s.
 However lagging behind their competitor, Columbus Communications, they still have a large portion of the market secured due to their previous copper network.
 Yet, to outdated technology and packages on their copper and fiber networks many people have flocked to the competitor.
 If these errors are not corrected, they are sure to fail.
 They have since sought refuge in the ever-expanding technology of LTE.
 Yet, they are making the same mistakes as before, throttling download and upload speeds next to nothing Mbit/s.
 This has gained them the upper hand in accessing markets blocked by topographical features.
 Many rural settlements have since been the main targets to obtain revenue.
 The service in question, has not lived up to expectations, which is mainly due poor performance attributed to the over-saturation of users and lack of available bandwidth.

 The new packages include up to a maximum of 40Mbp/s download and 4Mbp/s upload only on their fiber network limited to certain areas.
 Their LTE network supports up to 5Mbp/s download and 1Mbp/s upload.

+After launching a co-branded service in 2008, it was announced in the media in 2015 that TSTT was discontinuing its tstt.net.tt email addresses due to a termination of service with G-mail.

 IP Address Block Allocation

-The following IPv4 and IPv6 address blocks has been assigned to TSTT by the Latin America and Caribbean Network Information Centre;
+The following IPv4 and IPv6 address blocks has been assigned to TSTT by the Latin America and Caribbean Network Information Centre: